 In Lisbon, the Triennale has made spaces of different natures accessible to the public since 2012: monuments, theatres, private houses, schools or churches, creating opportunities to discover places that demonstrate the decisive role of architecture in people’s lives and illustrate the value of built heritage.
 In 2015 and 2016, the Triennale also launched Open House Porto involving Casa da Arquitectura.
-Always looking for new ways to capture more people to the tourist experience in your own city, OHL 2020 debuted a new format adapted to the pandemic context, proposing a reinterpretation of the capital with sound walks guided by the imagery of some very special Lisboners.
-In 2021 the Open House sails to the south bank of the Tagus and expands its territory to Almada.
+Always looking for new ways to experience Lisbon, OHL 2020 debuted a new format, proposing a reinterpretation of the capital with sound walks guided by the imagery of some very special Lisboners.
+In 2021 and 2022 the Open House sailed to the south bank of the Tagus and expanded its territory to Almada.

 The Lisbon Architecture Triennale has organised the OHL since its first edition, and in partnership with EGEAC since 2015.